Measurement noise susceptibility in quantum estimation

 When $N$ copies of $\rho_\theta$ are measured independently with the same POVM $\bm{M}$ this leads to $N$ i.i.d. random variables sampled from $p_\theta(i)$.
 According to the Cram\'er-Rao bound (CRB) \cite{Holevo1982, Braunstein1994}, the mean squared error (MSE) of any (locally) unbiased estimator $\tilde \theta$, that estimates $\theta$ based on this data, will be lower bounded as

-where $F_C$ is the classical Fisher Information (CFI), $p_i=p_\theta(i)$ and we introduced $l_i = \partial_\theta \log p_\theta(i)$ as the logarithmic derivative of $p_\theta(i)$.
-Intuitively, the CFI quantifies how sensitive is $p_\theta(i)$ to the change of $\theta$---the larger $l_i^2$, the greater the CFI, and the easier is the estimation of $\theta$.
-The CRB is tight---it is always possible to find a locally unbiased estimator whose MSE saturates \ref{CCRB}, and for $N \rightarrow \infty$ one can even construct a globally unbiased CRB-saturating estimator \cite{vanderVaart1998}.
+where $F_C$ is the classical Fisher Information (CFI), $p_i=p_\theta(i)$ and $l_i = \partial_\theta \log p_\theta(i)$ is the logarithmic derivative of $p_\theta(i)$.
+Intuitively, the CFI quantifies how sensitive is $p_\theta(i)$ to the change of $\theta$---the larger $l_i^2$, the greater the CFI.
+The CRB is tight---it is always possible to find a locally unbiased estimator whose MSE saturates \eqref{CCRB}, and for $N \rightarrow \infty$ one can construct a globally unbiased CRB-saturating estimator \cite{vanderVaart1998}.

-For a fixed quantum state $\rho_\theta$, the CFI depends only on the choice of measurement $\bm{M}$, and in order to highlight this we will denote it as $F_C[\bm{M}]$.
-Combining \eqref{CCRB} with \eqref{eq:prob} the explicit forms of CFI read:
+For a fixed quantum state $\rho_\theta$, the CFI depends only on the measurement $\bm{M}$, and in order to highlight this we will denote it as $F_C[\bm{M}]$.
+Combining \eqref{CCRB} with \eqref{eq:prob} the explicit form of CFI reads:

 where dot denotes the derivative over $\theta$.
-The natural questions are: what is the greatest possible CFI for a given $\rho_\theta$, and which measurement allows to achieve the maximum?
-The answer for the first question leads to the concept of the Quantum Fisher Information (QFI) \cite{Holevo1982, Braunstein1994}, which is defined as the maximum of the CFI over all POVMs $\bm{M}$, and can be computed as
+It is natural to ask, what is the greatest possible CFI for a given $\rho_\theta$---the answer is given by Quantum Fisher Information (QFI) \cite{Holevo1982, Braunstein1994}, which is the maximum of the CFI over all POVMs $\bm{M}$, and can be computed as